AkhilAlpha/Web-Scrapping-Using-Python/README.md

 Most of this data is unstructured data in an HTML format which is then converted into structured data in a spreadsheet or a database so that it can be used in various applications.

-Here we are scrapping a flipkart webpage that conatins details about Lenovo laptops.
+Here we are scrapping a flipkart webpage that contains details about Lenovo laptops.